mmondics/openshift-intro/README.md

 2. In the browser, **navigate to your OpenShift console.**

     The OpenShift console typically begins with `https://console-openshift-console-`.
-Reach out to your OpenShift administrator if you do not have this address
+Reach out to your OpenShift administrator if you do not have this address.

     You will now see the OpenShift console login page.